Providing solutions to your building

-Our Building Performance Solutions department consist of engineers, trade partners, architects and code officials who became experts in their fields and joined McCownGordon to better help our clients during preconstruction and construction.
+Our Building Performance Solutions department is designed to better help our clients during preconstruction and construction.
+This team consists of engineers, trade partners, architects and code officials who became experts in their fields.
 Because this robust department has been on all sides of the table they see your project through multiple lenses.
 Building Performance Solutions compliments the project team and provides an unparalleled knowledge and focus.

 The MEP team also assists with a seamless transition during construction.
 The department assists with scheduling of long lead items, ensuring the MEP systems are installed properly, and provide feedback on installation time and potential man-hour requirements to help the operations team stay on track.
 The department continues involvement through post construction assisting with troubleshooting or any warranty items that may occur.